Quick Start¶

 id = ost; type = OpenStack; host = https://ostserver:5000; username = user; password = pass; tenant = tenant

-See all the options of the auth file are describe in section Authorization File.
+See all the options of the auth file described in section Authorization File.

-Then the user must describe in a input file the cloud topology.
+The user must describe in an input file the cloud topology.
 It can be done in the IM native language (RADL) or the TOSCA standard.
-In this first example we will so how to launch a single VM using RADL:
+In this first example we will show how to launch a single VM using RADL:

 network net (outbound = 'yes')